HimanshuKhatarkar/HFTBot/README.md

 # HFTBot
-## Online Stock Trader

 ### Project Description

-Online Stock Trader is a comprehensive platform that facilitates trading, investing, tracking, and reviewing stocks through a unified account.
+This is a comprehensive platform that facilitates trading, investing, tracking, and reviewing stocks through a unified account.
 Stay informed with live streaming quotes of stocks and currencies, enabling you to navigate the fast-paced trading world efficiently.
 This platform supports trading across exchanges and offers personalized recommendations based on spending habits and portfolio.
 Additionally, users can track stocks using a customizable watch-list.

 ### Technologies Used